These Homemade soft Flour Tortillas will make your fiesta even more fantastic!

 Homemade Flour Tortillas by The BakerMama

-As I was researching and mapping out where we were going to eat along our road trip, I started getting the strongest craving for homemade tortillas.
-Seeing all these pictures of homemade soft flour tortillas with melting butter and a drizzle of honey had me drooling and dying to make my own!
-So that’s what I did…
+As I was mapping out where to eat along our road trip, I got the strongest craving for homemade tortillas.
+Seeing all these pictures of homemade soft flour tortillas with melting butter and a drizzle of honey had me drooling.
+I was dying to make my own flour tortillas recipe!

 Homemade Flour Tortillas by The BakerMama